murchandamus/bips/bip-update-process.md

 BIP that is Active).
 The MINOR version is incremented whenever the specification of the BIP is changed or extended in a backward-compatible way.
 The PATCH version is incremented for other changes to the BIP that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
 The version should start at 1.0.0 with the date the BIP was promoted to Proposed.
-An example for a Changelog section can be seen in [BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
+An example of a Changelog section can be seen in [BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
 After a BIP receives a Changelog, the Preamble must indicate the latest version in the Revision header.